driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 ---
 "What else can we put on that position to improve potency?"
 If you've worked in small molecule discovery, you'll probably have heard some variation of that question before.
 Replacing R-groups tends to be synthetically much easier than modifying the scaffold of a compound, and it can often dramatically modulate not only the potency of a compound but also its other properties.
-It should come as no surprise then than executing libraries of R-group variations has become a staple of modern drug discovery.
+It should come as no surprise then that executing libraries of R-group variations has become a staple of modern drug discovery.
 Such libraries result in rich data sets where a position is exhaustively varied but everything else is kept constant.
 Matched Molecular Series (MMS) were introduced by [Wawer and Bajorath](https://pubs.acs.org/doi/10.1021/jm200026b) in 2011 as a way to transfer knowledge from existing datasets to accelerate discovery.
 In this post we'll be implementing Matched Molecular Series in python.

 I worked together on this little project with my good friend (and software developer/data engineer) Alex Rosier.
 First things first, the actual code can be found [here](https://github.com/driesvr/MatchMolSeries).
 The logic behind MMS is well described in the paper linked above, but the broad strokes of it are fairly intuitive.
+Let’s assume you’re a medical chemist working on a new series.
+You make a few analogues on a given position.
+The data comes back and you notice that the SAR is really similar to that of another set of compounds you worked once upon a time for a different target.
+Intriguing!
+You dust off your old ELN, looking for the most potent substituents you made back then and put them into synthesis.

-By finding other compound series where the SAR on a given position appears to track similarly, which can even be on different targets and/or scaffolds, we can use those other series to decide on what other groups we can try on a given position of our own scaffold.
+In a nutshell, that's what MMS does, only systematically.
+By finding other compound series where the SAR on a given position appears to track similarly, typically on different targets and/or scaffolds, we can use those other series to decide on what other groups we can try on a given position of our own scaffold.

 On a practical level, we can break it down into a few steps.
 - Break apart all compounds into cores and fragments